lauringlab/variant_pipeline/tutorial/tutorial.md

 The pipeline does not carry out any secondary analysis.
 It only provides putative variants and information regarding how trustworthy those calls are.
-It is up to you to sort through the putative variants (found in mapq/all.sum.csv) using Excel (booo!!) or R (Hooray!!).
+It is up to you to sort through the putative variants (found in mapq/all.sum.csv) using Excel (booo!! :-1:) or R (Hooray!! :bowtie:).
 Currently we are setting a p.value cut off of 0.01 (p.val < 0.01) and for most applications a frequency cut off of 0.5% (freq.var>0.5%).
 Additionally we require variants to be uniformly distributed across the reads on which they are found.
 We achieve this by requiring the average read position to be in the middle 50% of the read length.
 (Read\_pos>50 & Read\_pos<200, for a Miseq run with 2X250 reads).

 To analyze the data transfer the mapq/all.mapq.* and 05_Coverage/all.cov.csv to your own machine using your favorite file transfer software.
 Cyberduck and Filezilla are good places to start.